sheritsh/eCommerce-Application/.github/pull_request_template.md

 Description of your Pull Request with 🔗[link](link-to-trello-board-card) to task in Trello

-## [situationally] 🌠 If your change has a visual impact, please provide a screenshot of the work.
+## [situationally] 🌠 If your change has a visual impact, please provide a screenshot of the work

 ## 🪛 Added/updated tests?